thusoy/pwm-server/README.md

     $ vagrant up

-This should start a VM with nginx, lighttpd and apache installed, running on port 80, 81 and 82, respectively.
+This should start a VM with nginx, lighttpd and apache installed, running on port 8000, 8001 and 8002, respectively.

 Make sure everything works on all the web servers, their configuration can be found in vagrant/salt/<web-server>.

+### Vagrant tips

+Instead of running `vagrant provision` every time you change something in the config, instead of re-running the entire provisioning you can rerun just the parts you are working on from inside the VM.
+Log on with vagrant:vagrant (port 2222), and run `sudo salt-call state.sls <state>` to run only one salt state.